EverQuest Online Adventures

-EverQuest Online Adventures (EQOA) was a 2003 3D fantasy massively multiplayer online role-playing game (MMORPG) for the PlayStation 2.
-The game was part of the EverQuest franchise before being shut down on March 29, 2012, after nine years of operation.
+EverQuest Online Adventures (EQOA) is a discontinued 2003 massively multiplayer online role-playing game (MMORPG) developed and published by Sony Online Entertainment for the PlayStation 2.
+The game is part of the EverQuest franchise and was shut down on March 29, 2012, after nine years of operation.

-An expansion pack was launched on November 17, 2003, titled EverQuest Online Adventures: Frontiers; it added a playable race—the Ogre—and character class—Alchemist—as well as many quests and items.
+An expansion pack was launched on November 18, 2003, titled EverQuest Online Adventures: Frontiers; it added a playable race—the Ogre—and character class—Alchemist—as well as many quests and items.